asdwastaken/Greet-Project-Application/README.md

 App Overview:

 This React app is designed for a digital catalog displaying a list of products, with sorting and filtering options.
-The dependencies for the app are: React, React Router, react-intersection-observer, and react-loader-spinner.
+The dependencies for the app are: React, react-router-dom, react-intersection-observer, and react-loader-spinner.
 Additionally, Bootstrap has also been integrated into app and primarily used for the sort and filter dropdowns in the catalog component.

 The main components include: